jonbrefe/esp32alarm/README.md

 ### Activation and events notification
-Management of the alarm, activation and notification of events will initially send through a Telegram BOT
+Management of the alarm, activation and notification of events will initially send through a Telegram BOT.
+Sending a secret to code and validation on the chat-id and user account.